A-level Classical Civilisation

 Where does it lead?

-If you are looking to apply to university, Classical Civilisation can be extremely useful.
+If you intend to apply to university, Classical Civilisation can be extremely useful.
 You not only acquire specific Classical knowledge, but also important transferable skills such as analysing sources and developing independent, critical and evaluative approaches.
-You learn to formulate and support an argument and develop a valuable understanding of cultures very different to your own.
+You learn to formulate and support an argument and develop a valuable understanding of cultures very different from your own.

-Classical Civilisation is naturally valued by Classics departments in UK universities, but often leads to the university-level study of Drama, English, History, History of Art, Philosophy, Politics and more.
+Classical Civilisation is naturally valued by Classics departments in UK universities, but often leads to the university-level study of Drama, English, History, History of Art, Philosophy, Politics, Law, International Relations and more.
 Classical Civilisation is listed on UCL’s list of preferred A Level subjects and also as a useful subject in the Russell Group ‘Informed Choices’ document.
 Information from UCAS shows that students who studied Classical Civilisation went on to study in such diverse disciplines as Medicine, Veterinary Science and Chemistry.